*Reported in the Archives of Ophthalmology, Vol 124, No. 10, October 2006 study.

 If extra time is required during surgery to allow for eye movements, Dr. Lipstock takes additional measures and precautions to keep the eyes at the right moisture level throughout the procedure to reduce the risk of over- or under-correction.

-- What about nighttime side effects?
+Will I have nighttime side effects?

 Most of us have night vision issues whether or not we have had LASIK.
 You may have heard stories about difficulty driving at night after refractive surgery due to halos, starbursts, and glare around lights, particularly if the patient had large pupils.
 These effects, if they occur at all, usually diminish as the eye heals in the first two months.
 The advanced lasers used at Lipstock LASIK & Cataract Center have been shown to actually improve night vision for many patients.

-- Does the type of technology matter?
+Does the type of LASIK technology matter?

 Very much so.
 Since the first procedures in the 1990s, LASIK technology has advanced leaps and bounds.
 For example, the original technique for creating the corneal flap involved a spinning hand-held blade called a microkeratome.
 This has been surpassed by an advanced technique that employs a precision laser to make the flap, resulting in greater accuracy and more stability.
 This technique is known as Blade-free or All-laser LASIK.